 The concept of an HRA is pretty simple, but it’s still a relatively new alternative to traditional group coverage, so it’s likely that your employees will have questions.
 Today, we’ll answer some of the top HRA questions from employees.

-What insurance plans are compatible?
+What insurance plans are compatible with an HRA?

 To receive reimbursements through the HRA, you must have HSA-compatible health insurance that qualifies as Minimum Essential Coverage (MEC).
 Most plans today meet MEC requirements, such as major medical plans purchased from Healthcare.gov, Medicare (A or C), and more.